Community Detection on Block Models with Geometric Kernels: Introduction

-Motivated by applications in DNA haplotype assembly \cite{sankararaman2020comhapdet}, Abbe, Baccelli, and Sankararaman in \cite{abbe2021community} propose the Euclidean random graph (ERG) model.
-Consider a Poisson point process within a box $\bS_{n,d} = \left[-\frac{n^{1/d}}{2},\frac{n^{1/d}}{2}\right]^d $ and communities assigned independently among $\{-1,+1\}$ with equal probability to all nodes.
-A graph is generated by connecting nodes that are within a prescribed distance $r$ and with probability either $p$ or $q$ based on whether they are from the same community or from different communities respectively.
-Here $p>q$.
-The authors of \cite{abbe2021community} provided necessary conditions on the parameters for recovering the communities given the graph and the node locations.
-Additionally, they provide an algorithm, called the Good-Bad grid algorithm, to recover the communities both in the sparse and the logarithmic regime.
+that governs community recovery.
+Specifically, they show that if $I'(\la,p,q)<1$, no algorithm can recover the communities exactly and produce an algorithm that can recover the communities when $I'(\la,p,q)>C>1$.
 However, in the logarithmic regime, the conditions were not tight and the authors conjectured that one could bridge the gap to recover the communities for all possible parameter values.
 They also suggested an additional refinement step for their algorithm that could remove the gap.
-In a recent paper \cite{gaudio2024exact} by Gaudio, Niu, and Wei, the conjecture is resolved in the positive using a novel two-step algorithm.
-The first step discretizes the space and recovers communities in a small region which is then propagated throughout the space $\bS_{n,d}$ to obtain an initial estimate of the node communities.
+In a paper by Gaudio, Niu, and Wei \cite{gaudio2024exact}, the conjecture is resolved in the positive using a novel two-step algorithm.
+The first step discretizes the space and recovers communities in a small region which is then propagated throughout the space to obtain an initial estimate of the node communities.
 The second step refines this estimate to recover the true communities exactly.
 The authors in \cite{gaudio2024exact} show that with a clever choice of discretization, the gap between the necessary and sufficient conditions in \cite{abbe2021community} can indeed be closed.
 Additionally, their algorithm generalizes to parameter values $p,q$ not necessarily satisfying $p>q$.
+A subsequent work \cite{gaudio2024exactERG}, introduces the Geometric Hidden Clique Model that encompasses other geometric problems such as the geometric $\Z_2$ synchronization and the geometric submatrix localization.